nidza07/nidza07.github.io/QC-docs/general usage.md

 Upon opening a specific view to customize, you will first have the option  to change its name.
 Below that, you will have a list of checkboxes.
 These are all  the different Playroom  message channels.
 This will let you choose which channels to display in that view.

-For example, the discussion view has the private messages, public chat, table messages and friends channels selected.
+For example, the discussion view has private messages, public chat, table messages and friends channels selected.

 Customizing channels and views is an extremely flexible and powerful feature of the Playroom.
 We strongly recommend familiarizing yourself with these options, as they can allow you to configure, in great detail, how and when messages should be read or displayed.
 Below, we have outlined just a few possible scenarios, to demonstrate why this feature can be extremely helpful.